COSC3020/quicksort-pivot-tesla-a-n-1/README.md

 ### Enumerating all possible combinations:

-  1.All elements of the same type:
+  1. All elements of the same type:

     - P(SSS) = (1/4)^3 = 1/64